UBC-MDS/ds-toolbox/chapters/en/slides/module6/module6_04.md

 <br>

-The list will include versions of each package, the specific build, and the channel that the package was downloaded from.
+The list will include

+- versions of each package,
+- the specific build, and
+- the channel that the package was downloaded from.
-Notes:

 ---